Docs

 Logging

-Default log file is located at ~/.mycli.log.
-There is additional user friendly audit logging.
+The default log file is located at ~/.mycli.log.
+There is additional user-friendly audit logging.

 Open Editor

-Use the \e command in the prompt, to launch the default editor.
+Use the \e command in the prompt to launch the default editor for a query.

 Multi-line mode